-Gmelius acts as an overlay to Gmail that lets you assign tickets, leave internal comments, and automate some basic tasks — though you are limited to just three automations on their base plan.
+Gmelius acts as an overlay to Gmail that lets you assign emails, leave internal comments, and automate some basic tasks — though you are limited to just three automations on their base plan.
 You’re also able to connect to Slack and Trello for some project management functionality.

 Gmelius basically picks up where Google Collaborative Inbox ends and adds on some additional functionality.
 That said, there isn’t access to support tools like chat or a knowledge base builder.
 You’d still have to purchase those separately.

-Price: Starting at $9/user per month.
+Price: Starting at $7/user per month.

 For teams looking for a solution that includes a little more of a project management angle, Sortd could be a great option.
 Their tool, similar to Gmelius, acts as an overlay for Gmail.
-The big difference is that it visualizes your support queue as a kanban board.
+The big difference is that it visualizes your email queue as a kanban board.

-With Sortd, you can assign conversations and set due dates and reminders on different tasks.
+With Sortd, you can assign conversations and set due dates and reminders for different tasks.
 You’re also able to do some automations and connect to other tools in your tech stack using Zapier integrations, though it’s only offered on their highest-cost plan.

-Price: Starting at $8/user per month.
+Price: Free plan available.
+Paid plans starting at $8/user per month.

 4. Outlook Shared Mailbox

 If you already use Outlook, then there’s no additional cost to set up a shared mailbox.
-However, similar to Google Collaborative Inbox, it’s not a scalable support tool.
+However, similar to Google Collaborative Inbox, it’s not a scalable tool.